Raiden1411/zabi/README.md

 - Ability to translate solidity source code to zig.
 - ABI to zig types.
 - Support for EIP712.
 - Support for EIP3074 authorization message.
+Also supports EIP7702 transactions.
 - Parsing of human readable ABIs into zig types with custom Parser and Lexer.
 - HD Wallet and Mnemonic passphrases.
 - RLP Encoding/Decoding.